section-engineering-education/engineering-education/content/articles/url-shortener-with-react-django/index.md

 The user will copy an URL and paste it in the input field provided and click the `shorten` button.
 The URL will be sent to the backend using the `Fetch API`, and the backend will apply a procedure to provide an equivalent short 6-digit URL.

-> Equivalent URL means that the short URL will redirect the user to the same page as the long URL.
+> An equivalent URL means that the short URL will redirect the user to the same page as the long URL.

 ### Pre-requisites
 To follow along, the reader should have: